SparseGS: Sparse View Synthesis using 3D Gaussian Splatting

+Alpha-blending is a widely used technique in NeRFs~\cite{mildenhall2020nerf} for rendering depth maps.
+Applying the same method to 3DGS, the alpha-blending depth at pixel $(x,y)$, denotes as $d^{\text{alpha}}_{x,y}$, is calculated as:

-where $T_i$ is the accumulated transmittance and $\alpha_i$ is the alpha-compositing weight.
-In mode-selection, the depth of the gaussian with the largest contributing $w_i=T_i\alpha_i$ represents the depth of that pixel.
+where $T_i$ is the accumulated transmittance for the $i$-th Gaussian, $\alpha_i$ is the alpha-compositing weight, and $d_i$ is the depth of the Gaussian.
+In this rendering approach, the depth value of a pixel is influenced by all Gaussians along their corresponding ray.
+As a result, the model might adjust the transmittance values of incorrectly placed Gaussians instead of altering their positions, making the 2D depth map appear accurate from the training angles despite the incorrect underlying 3D geometries.
+So, we introduce two different ways of rendering depth from 3DGS, which are used in later sections.

+\textbf{Mode-selection.} In mode-selection, the depth of the Gaussian with the largest contributing $w_i=T_i\alpha_i$ represents the depth of that pixel.
 The mode-selected depth of a pixel can be written as: